Azure/azure-sdk-for-js/sdk/maps/maps-search/samples/v1-beta/javascript/README.md

   - azure
   - azure-maps
   - search
-urlFragment: maps-search-javascript
+urlFragment: maps-search-javascript-beta
 ---

-# Azure Maps Search client library samples for JavaScript
+# Azure Maps Search client library samples for JavaScript (Beta)

 These sample programs show how to use the JavaScript client libraries for Azure Maps Search in some common scenarios.